University Hospital Halle (Saale)

-- Pneumological-Oncological Association (POA) of the DKG.
+- Association of Onco-Pulmonologists (POA) of the German Cancer Society.

 Awards and Scholarships

-- Editorial Board Member of Radiation Oncology.
+- Editorial Board Member of the Radiation Oncology Journal.

 - German Research Foundation.

-- German Cancer Aid.
+- German Cancer Aid (Deutsche Krebshilfe).

-- German Children's Cancer Foundation.
+- German Pediatric Cancer Foundation.

-- Wilhelm Sander Foundation.
+- Wilhelm Zander Foundation.

 - Swiss National Science Foundation.

-Department of Radiation Therapy.
+Department of Adult and Pediatric Radiation Therapy.

 University Hospital Halle (Saale):